 If you are on a Smith junior year abroad program in Geneva, Florence, Hamburg or Paris, you may ask the director of your JYA program to sign off on your application.
 If you are on a Junior Year Abroad program other than those run by Smith, please email a description of your internship and your written statements to your Smith major or pre-major adviser.
-Your adviser must complete a Faculty Advisor Sign Off Form and email it back to you so you can upload it to your aplication.
+Your adviser must complete a Faculty Adviser Sign Off Form and email it back to you so you can upload it to your application.

 Lazarus Center Staff Sign-off

 A Lazarus Center staff member must evaluate your completed Praxis application to confirm that it fulfills criteria for Praxis funding.